RWilliamsCoding/trumpvsharris/README.md

 Below this will be a banner with the image of the american flag, the same hero image that is on the home page.

-Below the nav bar will be a form with inputs for First Name, Last Name, Email and text asking the user to select who would they vote for?
+Below the nav bar will be a form with inputs for First Name, Last Name, Email, and a question asking the user who they would vote for.

-Alongside the text will have a container with 3 radio buttons.
-One for Kamala Harris, one for Donald Trump & for comedic value there will be a disabled radio button for Joe Biden, who dropped out of the race.
+Alongside the question, there will be a container with 3 radio buttons: one for Kamala Harris, one for Donald Trump, and for comedic value, a disabled radio button for Joe Biden, who dropped out of the race.

 Lastly will be a blue submit button with the pseudo hover class.